DevelDoe/devel-react/readme.md

 @Email:  me@andreeray.se
 @Filename: readme.md
 @Last modified by:   develdoe
-@Last modified time: 2017-03-13T21:17:25+01:00
+@Last modified time: 2017-03-29T18:28:47+02:00
 -->

-# DevelStrap
+# DevelStrap, React & redux

-Bootstrapping react app development, now with Redu
+Bootstrapping React app development.

-## Bundling
+## Webpack & Babel

-This project is bundling with webpack and the usual plugins, like babel to use ES2015.
+You will need to have Webpack installed globally in order to build the applicatinon.
+The project uses Babel with react, es2015, stage-0 presets.

-## Testing
+## Test Suit

-There is also a comprehensive tests suit included to get you up and running.
-We are using karma, mocha and expect as our suit.
+There is also a comprehensive test suit, with karma, mocha and expect, included to get you up and running with testing.
-In order to learn how to set up your test, beside the included examples,  please visit [mjackson/expect](https://github.com/mjackson/expect).
+In order to learn how to set up test, beside the included examples,  please visit [mjackson/expect](https://github.com/mjackson/expect).
+I also have a repo with comprehensive test cases at [DevelTests](https://github.com/AndreeDeveldoeRay/DevelTests)

 ## Redux

-The redux implementation is ready to use with redux devtools extension in chrome and you have 3 different type of states to start you up:
+The Redux implementation is ready to use with redux devtools extension in chrome, you need to install this,.
+There is tree different types of state cases included to get you started.

 * Simple text field
 * An array